anaclumos/extracranial/Research/pages/Wayfinding with AI Pin.md

 - Hypothesized that [[Humane Ai Pin|Ai Pin]] could utilize a MEMS blue laser scanner
   - small size, energy efficiency, and always-in-focus capabilities.
-- Projected images on our hands and developed guidelines for positioning and scaling [[UIUX|UI]] elements.
+- Projected images on our hands and developed guidelines for positioning and scaling [[UI and UX|UI]] elements.

 ### Font and line weights